-Not long after that He became more real than ever before and I received was I asked for.
+Not long after that He became more real than ever before and I received what I asked for.
 No longer was I just going to prepared die for Christ, but I was going to live.

 I eagerly expect and hope that I will in no way be ashamed, but will have complete boldness, so that now as always Christ will be exalted in my body, whether by life or by death.
 For to me, to live is Christ, and to die is gain. – Philippians 1:20-21

 It started when I was on a mission trip.
 I had a panic attack.
 I had had panic attacks before but this one was far worse than any I had before.
 It lasted three hours.
 I ran out into the night, away from the people who were with me, because that was what I always did.
 I ran.